neuroinformatics-unit/course-swc-timeseries-analysis-2023/README.md

 Link to the slides (online version): https://docs.google.com/presentation/d/1auKX6nvKOJgY_fg_Su7TFEesEQs9YK7aesjoYnJAGy8/edit?usp=sharing

-This repo contains materials for the course Timeseries analysis in python (2023) at the Sainsbury's Wellcome Centre.
+This repo contains materials for the course Timeseries analysis in Python (2023) at the Sainsbury Wellcome Centre.

 It contains material for attending the course, and also all materials for the production of course figures / animations for those interested.